 As long as there are no active holds on an item, most books and materials will have two available renewals.
 Some materials will be automatically renewed by our computer system when they reach the due date, but you can also do it yourself!

-During business hours, you're welcome to come into the library, or send a phone call our way!
+During business hours, you're welcome to come into the library or call us.

 If we aren't open, or you'd prefer to request a renewal yourself, get your library card barcode and 4 digit PIN ready, and either call our automated renewal phone line at 315-435-1430, or visit My Account on the OCPL website (MY ACCOUNT).